Cognitive Task Analysis:

 - Email the spreadsheet to the Planning Manager.

 If no Exemplary Practitioners can be found, for example the task is new, Subject Matter Experts (people who know about the subject but are not present performers) are interviewed to determine the best task steps.
-This is normally a prototyping method in that it be have to be repeated a few times to pinpoint the best steps for performing the task.
+This is normally a prototyping method in that it may have to be repeated a few times to pinpoint the best steps for performing the task.

 Depending upon the learners' prior knowledge and the complexity of the task, the list might also contain substeps as shown in this example: